 People often ask about what types of flooring are safe to install a dancing pole on.
 Is it safe to install on carpet?….
 Hard Wood?
 Laminate?
 Linoleum?
 Tile?
+What is the best pole dance flooring??
 And on and on.
 Buying a pole dancing pole for your home is an investment in your health and the last thing you want to do is invest in an activity that you thought was going to be fun but ends up damaging the floor.

 Damage to the floor is a risk you take when installing a dance pole in your home, however, if you buy a good quality dancing pole and the pole is installed correctly, damage to the floor is a rare occurrence.